I. Core Functional Features

 End Structure: The ends of a compression spring are typically treated differently to ensure uniform and stable force distribution.

-Tightened and Ground End: The coils at both ends are tightened and ground flat, allowing the spring to stand upright and maintain a vertical force line.
-This is the most commonly used method.
+Tightened and Grounded End: The coils at both ends are tightened and ground flat, allowing the spring to stand upright and maintain a vertical force line.
+This is the commonly used method.

 Tightened and Unground End: The coils at both ends are tightened but not ground flat.
 This is slightly less expensive but offers slightly less stability.